Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

-# Root-knot nematode metagenomic analysis
+# Genomic taxonomic assignment of individual root-knot nematodes
-### Proof of concept for metagenomic analysis of root-knot nematode sequencing data from Oxford Nanopore Technologies' MinION Flongle platform.
+### Species diagnostics for root-knot nematode sequencing data from Oxford Nanopore Technologies' Flongle platform.

 *Kraken 2* taxonomic assignment of guppy basecaller HAC basecalled MinION Flongle sequencing data.
 This is the final stage of a larger workflow designed for accurate taxonomic identification of individual root-knot nematodes via extraction and sequencing of long read genomic DNA.